joho1968/mmsrvdispatch/README.md

 # mmsrvdispatch
 Simple Mattermost /slash service dispatcher and responder written in PHP, also featuring an extremely important /chuck command.

+It has been tested with PHP 7.x and PHP 8.1; it has been tested with Mattermost up to version 10.7.x.

 ## Usage

 This application is intended to be run as a "web service" in the regard that it receives a POST request (from Mattermost).
 How you do that is up to you.
 It should work with the Apache PHP module, fcgid, PHP-FPM, etc. The only _response_type_ used here is **ephemeral**.
 If you want the returned text to actually appear as a post, simply change to **in_channel**